Ebola virus cases in the United States

 Four laboratory-confirmed cases of Ebola virus disease (commonly known as "Ebola") occurred in the United States in 2014.
 Eleven cases were reported, including these four cases and seven cases medically evacuated from other countries.
 The first was reported in September 2014.
 Nine of the people contracted the disease outside the US and traveled into the country, either as regular airline passengers or as medical evacuees; of those nine, two died.
 Two people contracted Ebola in the United States.
 Both were nurses who treated an Ebola patient; both recovered.

 On September 30, 2014, the Centers for Disease Control and Prevention (CDC) announced that Thomas Eric Duncan, a 45-year-old Liberian national visiting the United States from Liberia, had been diagnosed with Ebola in Dallas, Texas.

 Duncan, who had been visiting family in Dallas, was treated at Texas Health Presbyterian Hospital Dallas.
 By October 4, his condition had deteriorated from "serious but stable" to "critical".
 On October 8, he died of Ebola.
-The other three cases diagnosed in the United States as of October 2014 were: